ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ### Install mobile SDK with Carthage
 {: #install-mobile-sdk-carthage}

-Create a file in your app's project directory and name it `Cartfile`.
+Create a file in the project directory for your app and name it `Cartfile`.
 Put the following line in the file:

 ```sh
 github "openwhisk/openwhisk-client-swift.git" ~> 0.3.0 # Or latest version
 ```
 {: pre}

 From the command line, type `carthage update --platform ios`.
-Carthage downloads and builds the SDK, creates a directory that is called Carthage in your app's project directory, and puts an `OpenWhisk.framework` file inside Carthage/build/iOS.
+Carthage downloads and builds the SDK, creates a directory that is called Carthage in the project directory for your app, and puts an `OpenWhisk.framework` file inside Carthage/build/iOS.

 You must then add `OpenWhisk.framework` file to the embedded frameworks in your Xcode project